mateussouzaweb/nicedeck/docs/ROMs.md

 | Sony Playstation 3        | RPCS3       | ``$HOME/Games/ROMs/PS3``    |
 | Sony Playstation Portable | PPSSPP      | ``$HOME/Games/ROMs/PSP``    |

 Please note that it's very important to have the ROMs in the correct location.
-Any ROM outside of these directories will not be parsed by NiceDeck and consequently will not be available on the Steam Library.
+Any ROM outside of these directories will not be parsed by NiceDeck and consequently will not be available on the Steam Library as direct shortcut to the game.

+If you want to enforce an specific emulator for a subset of ROMs, you should create a subfolder with the emulator name to enforce it:

+- ``$HOME/Games/ROMS/SWITCH/Ryujinx`` - Games that always should use the Ryujinx emulator
+- ``$HOME/Games/ROMS/SWITCH/Yuzu`` - Games that always should use the Yuzu emulator
+- ``$HOME/Games/ROMS/SWITCH`` - Games that should use the default emulator for that platform

-Another important aspect for the ROMs organization, are the exclude patterns inside the ROMs folder.
+Another important aspect for the ROMs organization are the exclude patterns.
 Please keep in mind that the parser will ignore any content where the path follows the following patterns:

 - ``$HOME/Games/ROMS/$PLATFORM/Updates`` - Updates folder
 - ``$HOME/Games/ROMS/$PLATFORM/Mods`` - Mods folder
 - ``$HOME/Games/ROMS/$PLATFORM/DLCs`` - DLCs folder
-- ``$HOME/Games/ROMS/$PLATFORM/Ignore`` - Literaly a folder to ignore
+- ``$HOME/Games/ROMS/$PLATFORM/Ignore`` - Literally a folder to ignore
 - ``$HOME/Games/ROMS/$PLATFORM/Others`` - Another special folder to ignore

-You also must know that **every available ROM** inside will be added to the Steam Library.
+You also must know that **every available ROM** inside the included folders will be added to the Steam Library.
 If you want to put only a few games in the Steam Library, you MUST organize your ROMs.
 Take for example the following organization using the ``GBA`` platform to parse only the favorite games:

 - ``$HOME/Games/ROMS/GBA/Favorites`` - Games that will be included on parser
 - ``$HOME/Games/ROMS/GBA/Others`` - Others non-favorite games that will be ignored by the parser